What is Deep Cleaning?

 If this condition is left untreated, the problem will grow its way to the roots and form a pocket, which happens when the bacteria eat away the tissues, thus resulting in lose bones around the teeth.
 Once the problem gets to this stage, it is hard to undergo deep cleaning, and that is when gingivitis turns into periodontal disease.

 Pockets characterize periodontal disease at the base of the teeth.
-Although they are not painful in most cases, they are sometimes accompanied by pain depending on the severity of the condition and the depth of the pockets.
+However, they are not painful in most cases, they are sometimes accompanied by pain depending on the severity of the condition and the depth of the pockets.
 In this case, the dental hygienist will have to numb the area to protect you from pain during the deep cleaning.